Cost Comparison

 Cost Tiers by State

-The following table categorizes states into tiers based on the general cost trends observed in the safety and security training industry:
+The following table categorizes states by the typical cost tier for obtaining a Fire Alarm Technician License, based on general patterns observed in the safety and security training industry.

 Bottom Line